facebook/react/docs/docs/05-reusable-components.md

     someClass: React.PropTypes.instanceOf(SomeClass),

     // You can chain any of the above with isRequired to make sure an error is
-    // thrown if the prop isn't provide.
+    // thrown if the prop isn't provided.
     requiredFunc: React.PropTypes.func.isRequired

     // You can also specify a custom validator.